Said210/rabbitsJS/README.md

 # rabbitsJS
-routes handler for PHP based on JS, well, it's not only for PHP, but it's the easyer lang to use _.htaccess_ NO JQUERY REQUIRED
+A little JS framework to handle routes written in JS for PHP using ".htaccess" but also to improve your experience developing for the web rabbits makes easier to do some things like to do, like build a file using another files, to iterate across an array and so on, well, maybe it's too little but it's been developed with love, so enjoy :)
+NO JQUERY REQUIRED

 # .htaccess @ root